USA Cricket: Financial and governance issues

 ACE had chosen not to fully back the Ireland series due to cost concerns related to its scheduling and COVID-19 protocols.
 The series, which cost $400,000 to host, was not part of USA Cricket's budget for 2021.
 Srinivasan explained that USAC "came in far, far below even what we thought they would come short of", and "the way this arrangement is meant to work is they find a Full Member or multiple Full Members to come and we would fund all of that.
 The exposure is meant to be ours and then we would monetize it, commercialize it and if there is a loss, that's our loss to bear.
 This was unique in the sense that we were not willing to do it given all the constraints.
 So we said if this is something you still want to go ahead, you do all of it.
 We'll front you the cash to pull it off, but you keep all the revenue.
 But the exposure is also yours."

 On October 10 during the AGM, USA Cricket's new treasurer Kuljit Singh-Nijjar issued a report stating that it had amassed $650,000 in debt by the end of 2021, citing spending higher than budgeted projections, nearly $800,000 in "administrative expenses", and falling short of its projection of $1.1 million in sponsorship revenue.
 Due to these issues, the 2022 USA Cricket senior men's and junior national championships were cancelled.
 Interim board chairman Atul Rai stated that it had resolved its outstanding payments to the ICC, and was also evaluating candidates for its new CEO.
 On October 21, Vinay Bhimjiani was appointed as the new CEO of USA Cricket.
 Later that week, USAC's Nominating and Governance Committee (NGC) announced that they were accepting applications for 3 independent directors.

-USA Cricket, in cobordance with the NGC, then went on to announce their postponed 2021 elections on November 19, 2022.
+USA Cricket, in concordance with the NGC, then went on to announce their postponed 2021 elections on November 19, 2022.
 In their announcement, they released their member eligibility lists and also separately announced calls for 3 board directors.